HazzJC/HazzJC/README.md

 Product-minded builder turning awkward real-world problems into useful, accessible products across software, data, AI and hardware.

-I work at the intersection of healthcare and product delivery, and outside of that I build things that fix annoyingly specific problems I actually have — a scraper for NHS board papers, an accessible colour-palette tool, a companion device that sits on my desk.
+I work at the intersection of healthcare and product delivery, and outside of that I build things that fix annoyingly specific problems I actually have, a scraper for NHS board papers, an accessible colour-palette tool, a companion device that sits on my desk.
 I'd rather ship something small and honestly-documented than something impressive-sounding and untested.

 ## What I build